shubham-vunet/telegraf2/plugins/inputs/snmp_heartbeat/README.md

-# SNMP Input Plugin
+# SNMP_HEARTBEAT Input Plugin

-The `snmp` input plugin uses polling to gather metrics from SNMP agents.
+The `snmp_healthbeat` input plugin uses polling to gather metrics to check the state of the snmp agent.
 Support for gathering individual OIDs as well as complete SNMP tables is included.